NecipAkgz/fhevm-example-factory/docs/fhe-public-decrypt-multiple-values.md

     }

-    /// @notice Returns the encrypted euint8 handle that stores the playerA die roll.
+    /// @notice Returns the encrypted euint8 handle that stores the playerA die roll. function getPlayerADieRoll(uint256 gameId) public view returns (euint8) {
-    /// @dev gameId: The ID of the game.
-    ///      returns: The encrypted result (euint8 handle). function getPlayerADieRoll(uint256 gameId) public view returns (euint8) {
         return games[gameId].playerAEncryptedDieRoll;
     }

-    /// @notice Returns the encrypted euint8 handle that stores the playerB die roll.
+    /// @notice Returns the encrypted euint8 handle that stores the playerB die roll. function getPlayerBDieRoll(uint256 gameId) public view returns (euint8) {
-    /// @dev gameId: The ID of the game.
-    ///      returns: The encrypted result (euint8 handle). function getPlayerBDieRoll(uint256 gameId) public view returns (euint8) {
         return games[gameId].playerBEncryptedDieRoll;
     }

     /// @notice Returns the address of the game winner.
 If the game is finalized, the function returns `address(0)`
-    /// @notice if the game is a draw.
-    /// @dev gameId: The ID of the game.
-    ///      returns: The winner's address (address(0) if not yet revealed or draw). function getWinner(uint256 gameId) public view returns (address) {
+    /// @notice if the game is a draw. function getWinner(uint256 gameId) public view returns (address) {
         require(games[gameId].revealed, "Game winner not yet revealed");
         return games[gameId].winner;
     }

-    /// @notice Returns `true` if the game result is publicly revealed, `false` otherwise.
-    /// @dev gameId: The ID of the game.
-    ///      returns: true if the game is publicly revealed. function isGameRevealed(uint256 gameId) public view returns (bool) {
+    /// @notice Returns `true` if the game result is publicly revealed, `false` otherwise. function isGameRevealed(uint256 gameId) public view returns (bool) {
         return games[gameId].revealed;
     }

     /// @notice Verifies the provided (decryption proof, ABI-encoded clear values) pair against the stored ciphertext,
-    /// @notice and then stores the winner of the game.
+    /// @notice and then stores the winner of the game. function recordAndVerifyWinner(
-    /// @dev gameId: The ID of the game to settle.
-    ///      abiEncodedClearGameResult: The ABI-encoded clear values (uint8, uint8) associated to the `decryptionProof`.
-    ///      decryptionProof: The proof that validates the decryption. function recordAndVerifyWinner(
         uint256 gameId,
         bytes memory abiEncodedClearGameResult,